dr-venkata/DevOpsProjects/README.md

 > [!IMPORTANT]
 > We encourage you to be an active part of our community:
 >
-> - **Join Our Telegram Community:** Connect with fellow DevOps enthusiasts, ask questions, and share your progress in our [Telegram group](https://t.me/devcloudninjas).
-> - **Follow Me on GitHub:** Stay updated with new projects and content by [following me on GitHub](https://github.com/devcloudninjas).

 ## Hit the Star! ⭐